-Sewer jetting is a plumbing job where high pressure water is used to clear out grease, grime, debris, waste, and anything else causing the clog.
+Sewer jetting is a plumbing job where high-pressure water is used to clear out grease, grime, debris, waste, and anything else causing the clog.
 This is a kind of professional plumbing service that should not be done on your own.
 Unless you have professional training with this type of equipment, it is more likely to cause additional damage to either your plumbing or yourself.

 Don’t: DIY Drain Snaking

-Steel drain snaking is a common process a plumber will use to clean out hair, food, and other matter from the drain in a quicker amount of time.
+Steel drain snaking is a common process a plumber will use to clean out the hair, food, and other matter from the drain in a quicker amount of time.
 However, as novice as this process might seem, it can also be hazardous to someone without experience cleaning drains.
-Drain snakes are made of flexible steel that travel deep into the drain to clean them out.
+Drain snakes are made of flexible steel that travels deep into the drain to clean them out.
 Though, if handled too aggressively, the steel snake can snap and project shards of broken steel towards you or others.
 This is another drain cleaning don’t that we suggest calling us to get taken care of.

 Do: Use a Licensed Plumber for Best Practices

-As with most trade work, accidents occur just as often at a plumbing business.
+As with most trade work, accidents occur just as often in a plumbing business.
 A certified plumber will know about the potential hazards, and the plumbers at Bison know how to best work with such hazards.
 A badly trained plumber or a neighbor who does plumbing on the side will be lacking this expertise.
 The best ways to be able to stay safe are using the correct tools, be familiar with surroundings, fix leaks in home plumbing, and determine if there are other potential hazards.
-Homeowners risk personal injury as well as a significantly larger bill down the line should any plumbing job go wrong.
+Homeowners risk personal injury, as well as a significantly larger bill down the line, should any plumbing job go wrong.